Halftime report: Why the ride for global markets got so bumpy

 Investors are marking the end of a wild first six months of the year.

 At first glance, it looks ho-hum: The Dow and S&P 500 are little changed from where they started.
-A 200-point rally for the Dow on Friday left the index down about 1% for the year.
+A 55-point gain for the Dow on Friday left the index down 1.8% for the year.

 But that belies the extreme turbulence that rocked the markets.
 Last year's so-called melt-up for stocks, inspired by the corporate tax cut, transformed into a near-meltdown.